 Most azaleas in North America are deciduous, meaning they drop their leaves in the fall.
-Exceptions are Encore azaleas, an evergreen azalea-rhododendron hybrid that blooms from spring through fall and can thrive in slightly hotter climates.
-According to the Azalea Society of America (ASA), depending on conditions, azaleas will grow between two and 10 inches per season.
+One exception is the Encore azalea, an evergreen azalea-rhododendron hybrid.
+This variation blooms from spring through fall and can thrive in slightly hotter climates.
+According to the Azalea Society of America (ASA), azaleas will grow between two and 10 inches per season, depending on conditions.
 If kept free of pests or diseases, they can live for decades.
 Some specimens in Japan are hundreds of years old!

-To keep your azaleas looking their best, use these tips on how to prune azaleas.
+To keep your azaleas looking their best, use these pruning tips:

 And like most shrubs, some regular pruning can keep your plants looking neat and well-cared for.
 For larger specimens, pruning helps keep the branches from spreading too much and creating a hollow look in the middle of the plant.
 “The only azalea pruning that is critical is the removal of any dead, dying or damaged branches,” says Curtis.
 “All other pruning is just personal preference.”